 Nestled in Brunswick’s industrial fortress lies a one of a kind musical hub.
-A building and facility like no other.
-A place where creatives from the furthest reaches of Australia and International touring acts flock, looking to fine-tune their craft, oil their musical gears, track and mix their next record or just hang out in a space with other creatives and enjoy a freshly crafted coffee or an icy beer from the tap.
+A place where creatives from the furthest reaches of Australia flock, looking to fine-tune their craft, oil their musical gears, track and mix their next record or just hang out in a space with other creatives and enjoy a freshly crafted coffee or a cold beer.
 We are of course speaking of the one and only Wick Studios.

-Boasting some of the best sounding rehearsal rooms one can find, a ginormous production and tracking room, ideal for larger acts requiring full production rehearsals, a fully-fledged recording studio and a lush open plan space to relax, host band meetings and enjoy the creative vibes.
-With the likes of Killing Heidi, Gang of Youths, Ella Hooper, Press Club and Loose Tooth to name drop but a few of the acts that have passed through these doors, are a testament to Wick Studios and proof they are a musical facility of the highest esteem.
+Boasting some of the best sounding rehearsal rooms one can find, a ginormous production and tracking room ideal for larger acts requiring full production rehearsals, a fully-fledged recording studio and a lush open plan space to relax and enjoy the creative vibes.
+With professional acts like Killing Heidi, Gang of Youths, Ella Hooper, Press Club and Loose Tooth but a few of the acts that often pass through these doors, you knpw Wick Studios is a musical facility of the highest esteem.

 What are the origins of Wick Studios?

 Wick Studios has been operating under its name for about ten years or so and I’ve been here for just under four years now.
 Before it was Wick Studios the space was called The Dane Centre of Entertainment, which goes back another twenty plus years before we took over, so it’s been a rehearsal space for a long, long time.
 In about 2014 there was a roof collapse in a storm and there was some water damage, so the owners decided to tear the whole place down and start again.
 The whole place was rebuilt and was designed by Andrew Steele from Ultrafonic, who is based up in Brisbane, with the help of Dan (one of the owners).
 They’ve designed each room to sound as great as possible.